 Your use of smartphones may also harm your neck, back, and hands.

 Another way these devices may pose a threat to your health is through the germs they often harbor.
-You’d be amazed if you’re to view your phone under a microscope.
+You’d be amazed if you were to view your phone under a microscope.
 It gets scarier when you learn that it might have more bacteria than a typical toilet.

 A smartphone is more of a concern because you tend to use it more frequently than you’d use a regular phone.
 You want to ensure that you wash your hands regularly when you use one.